Investigamer/mtg-vectors/README.md

 # Python Setup (Poetry)
-We like to use Poetry for managing the project environment, dependencies, etc. It is highly recommended to setup this project using the Poetry method, ESPECIALLY if you plan to contribute to the project.
-If you wish to set up the project without using Poetry, skip to [this](#python-setup-without-poetry) section.
+We like to use Poetry for managing the project environment, dependencies, etc. It is highly recommended to set up this project using the Poetry method, ESPECIALLY if you plan to contribute to the project.
+It is possible to set up the project without Poetry, but we won't cover that here.
 1. Install poetry if you don't have it.
     ```shell
     # 1: Install pipx and ensure path.